 “I’m a keen beer drinker and I wanted to create something in a town I believe punches above its weight in term of great beer and bars that highlights the valuable contribution women are making to beer today.
 The reception of Harrogate’s first Women On Tap Beer Festival demonstrated how much local people are behind this initiative.

 “What we want to do now is raise the profile of not only Women On Tap in the wider beer industry, but also to fly the flag for Harrogate as a serious player in terms of brewing, beer expertise and the town’s range of quality independent craft beer and real ale establishments.”

-“What’s really special is the support we have for what we are doing, from both men and women, local businesses, and local organisations such as Harrogate and Ripon CAMRA.
+“What’s really special is the support we have for what we are doing, from both men and women locally and across the UK, local businesses, and local organisations such as Harrogate and Ripon CAMRA.
 Women On Tap is meant to be a celebration for absolutely anyone who loves beer, and with so much in the pipeline it certainly feels like exactly that.”

 About Melissa Cole

 Award-winning beer writer and author, Melissa Cole writes extensively about the world’s favourite drink.
 She is also a Certified Cicerone® and was identified as one of the Most Powerful Women in the Drinks Industry by Channel4 Food, winning the acclaim of her industry peers when named Educator of the Year by Imbibe magazine in 2013.
 Melissa has just finished a new book – The Little Book of Craft Beer: A guide to over 100 of the world’s finest brews.

 About The Little Ale House